davidivad96/spotlist-api/ts-express-mocha/README.md

 ## Run tests

 To run the tests you only have to execute the command `npm run integration` from the *ts-express-mocha* folder.
-Please note that the database should be first contain all the tables and data.
+Please note that the database should be first populated with all the tables and initial data.
 Also that the backend must be running when running the tests, otherwise they will not work.